Explosion-Scratch/whisper-mac/docs/ACTIONS.md

 ### Extensibility

 The system is designed to be easily extensible.
-New actions can be registered by:
+New actions can be configured by:

-1. Creating a new `ActionHandler` object
+1. Creating a new `ActionHandler` object in the default actions config
-2. Registering it with the `ActionsHandlerService`
+2. Adding it to the actions configuration through the Settings UI
 3. The action will automatically be available for use

+### Segment Management Actions

+The system supports advanced segment manipulation actions that can be triggered by voice:

+#### Basic Actions

+- **Clear**: Say "clear" or "clear." to remove all transcribed segments
+- **Undo**: Say "undo" or "undo." to delete only the last segment

+#### Content Replacement

+- **Replace Segment**: Say "replace this with [text]" to replace current segment content
+- **Shell Command**: Say "shell" to replace with "Write a shell command to"

+#### Bulk Operations

+- **Delete Previous**: Say "delete this and the previous" to delete current and previous segments
+- **Delete All**: Say "delete all past transcribed text" to clear all segments

+#### Conditional Transforms

+- **Ellipses Transform**: Automatically removes trailing "..." and applies transformations to subsequent segments
+- **Smart Replacements**: Context-aware text replacements based on patterns

 ### Error Handling